andrewdnolan/Harmonic_Beds/README.md

       for a point a comparison where writing the IC works.

-  - [ ] Set Scripts up to take command line flag, whether running in docker or westgrid so don't need to comment things in/out when you want to swtich where you are runnning.
+  - [ ] Set Scripts up to take command line flag, whether running in docker or westgrid so don't need to comment things in/out when you want to switch where you are running.
         2686024

+Sensitivity Test:

+  - Amplitude to Wavelength ratio
+  - hyperparameters:
+    - gaussian covariance function (for every variable)
+      - length scale
+      - amplitude
+  - Priors:
+    - Bed
+    -